-- 10.3.1 Decisions taken at an HSREC meeting are communicated in writing to the applicant. - 10.3.2 Investigators can address any queries to HSREC Administration, which will attempt to resolve problems and liaise with the Chair when necessary. - 10.3.3 The average turnaround times for notifying research applicants of the review outcome are 7 working days after the HSREC meeting.
-The research applicant should only follow up with the HSREC office if they have not received an HSREC letter within the time frames specified above, preferably not before. - 10.3.4 The research applicant may start the project only once a final HSREC approval letter has been received.
+- 10.3.1 Decisions taken at an HSREC meeting are communicated in writing to the applicant. - 10.3.2 R can address any queries to HSREC Administration, which will attempt to resolve problems and liaise with the Chair when necessary. - 10.3.3 The average turnaround times for notifying research applicants of the review outcome are 7 working days after the HSREC meeting.
+The research applicant should only follow up with the HSREC office if they have not received an HSREC letter within the 7 working day period. - 10.3.4 The research applicant may start the project only once a final HSREC approval letter has been received.
 If modifications are required, then all requested changes must be made before a final letter of approval is issued. - 10.3.5 It is not unusual for the HSREC to request some changes to the project, information and consent form, or clarification of certain issues.
 Only once these requirements are satisfactorily fulfilled, a formal letter of approval will be issued. - 10.3.6 It is the responsibility of the research applicant to comply with all requests and return the requested documentation with a covering letter responding to the points raised, to the HSREC according to the Preparation Guide (available on the webpage) as soon as possible but not later than 60 calendar days from the date of issue.
-The application will be cancelled if no feedback is received from the research applicant within 60 calendar days. - 10.3.7 All requested protocol and other document changes must be clearly marked by highlighting the changes in the re-submitted document.
-The track changes facility in the word processing programme should be used. - 10.3.8 One HSREC member or delegate as appointed by the Chair will carefully check all amended documentation, including participant information and consent forms. - 10.3.9 If correct, the project will receive final approval that will be confirmed by the final approval letter issued by the HSREC administration. - 10.3.10 If not correct, a second letter will be sent to the investigator clarifying what aspects of the project still need to be addressed or changed.
-If the HSREC requested major alterations to the protocol i.e. deferred the protocol, it must be resubmitted to a full sitting of the HSREC within 60 days.
-In the event that the project fails to be re-submitted within the time period of 60 days, a new and full application will need to be submitted unless arrangements have been made with HSREC Administration. - 10.3.11 The initial period of approval is one year from the date of final approval.
-A progress report and request for re-approval should be submitted at least 8 weeks before expiry of approval. - 10.3.12 The final HSREC approval date will be recorded as the research start date and approval will expire in 1 year from this date. - 10.3.12.1 HSREC Administration reserves the right to not issue approval letters if administrative fees are outstanding.
+The application may be cancelled if no feedback is received from the research applicant within 60 calendar days. - 10.3.7 All requested protocol and other document changes must be clearly marked by highlighting the changes in the re-submitted document.
+The track changes facility in the word processing programme should be used. - 10.3.8 The Summary of Changes template on the application form must be used when responding to the HSREC. - 10.3.9 One HSREC member or delegate as appointed by the Chair will carefully check all amended documentation, including participant information and consent forms. - 10.3.10 If correct, the project will receive final approval that will be confirmed by the final approval letter issued by the HSREC administration. - 10.3.11 If not correct, a second letter will be sent to the investigator clarifying what aspects of the project still need to be addressed or changed.
+If the HSREC requested major alterations to the protocol i.e., deferred the protocol, it must be resubmitted to a full sitting of the HSREC within 60 calendar days.
+In the event that the project fails to be re-submitted within the time period of 60 calendar days, a new and full application may need to be submitted unless arrangements have been made with HSREC Administration. - 10.3.12 The initial period of approval is one year from the date of final approval.
+A continuation report and request for re-approval should be submitted at least 8 weeks before expiry of approval. - 10.3.13 The final HSREC approval date will be recorded as the date on which the final approval letter is issued, and approval will expire in 1 year from this date. - 10.3.13.1 HSREC Administration reserves the right to not issue approval letters if administrative fees are outstanding.